Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 Best Time to Visit Norway Fjords with Kids

 Late May through early September.
 Outside this window, many fjord boats and the Flam Railway run reduced schedules or shut down entirely.
-Late June and July offer the most daylight - sun rises around 4 am and sets around 11 pm, and you will find yourself eating dinner at 9 pm in broad sunshine.
+Late June and July offer the most daylight - sun rises around 4 am and sets around 11 pm, and you'll find yourself eating dinner at 9 pm in broad sunshine.

 How Long Do You Need?